UPDATED: Managing Holiday Leave during COVID-19Natalie Lewis

 On the 13th May 2020, the government released guidance on how employers can manage holidays during this pandemic and most specifically for furloughed staff.
 This advice has opened up the ability for staff to take holidays whilst they are on furlough.
 Previously HMRC and ACAS told us that we couldn’t allow staff to take holiday whilst they were furloughed.

-Many of my clients are asking their employees to take some annual leave now, ensuring that they have enough leave left over for the last quarter of the month (to take some time off including time around Christmas) but not so much that it causes disruption to business when they want the team to hit the ground running once this crisis is over.
+Many of my clients are asking their employees to take some annual leave now, ensuring that they have enough leave leftover for the last quarter of the month (to take some time off including time around Christmas) but not so much that it causes disruption to business when they want the team to hit the ground running once this crisis is over.

-With the ability to allow staff to carry over 1.6 weeks of annual leave into the next two years, it is up to you whether you feel that this would suit your business better.
+With the ability to allow staff to carry over up to 4 weeks of annual leave into the next two years, it is up to you whether you feel that this would suit your business better.
 My concern is that working from home can be quite stressful for those who are not used to it and with kids, dogs and partners all creating additional demands and frustrations, people may still want to take annual leave in the next few months so this should be encouraged.

 However, those employees and workers on furlough may not want to take annual leave as they are not able to go away and are already not working.
 It could also be argued that ‘shielded’ individuals couldn’t take advantage of any annual leave as they are not reasonably or effectively able to take it for ‘rest’ and ‘relaxation’ which is what holidays are there for.
 If you find yourself with employees in that situation, please call me for advice before forcing them to take annual leave.

 Do we pay full holiday pay to furloughed employees?

 Yes!
 You should pay your staff based on their usual earnings and not based on what they are receiving through furlough.
 The underlying principle is that a worker should not be financially worse off through taking holiday.
 You can use the grant to pay 80% of their holiday pay but you will need to top up the rest so that they receive 100%.